tephralabs/fern-dev-api-docs/guides/kyc-kyb-verification/concepts/customer-statuses.md

 - Customer-requested cancellation during verification

 {% hint style="warning" %}
-REJECTED is typically a permanent state.
+REJECTED is typically a permanent status.
 Contact support if you believe this was an error or if circumstances have changed.
 {% endhint %}

 ### DEACTIVATED